Krezmick/Custom-Java-Image-Editor/README.md

 HDR Effect
 Pixelize
 Scramble (Takes chunks of pixels and moves each one in a random direction)
-Auto Crop Image (works best on dark flat colored backgrounds)
+Auto Crop Image (works best on flat colored backgrounds)
 Glitch Effect
 Spray Paint Effect
 Depth Effect